OwnYourData/dpv-service/README.md

 The output is `200` if the policy of controllers is not violating the policy of users, or `500` otherwise.

+### Further Information

+Find out more about the Data Privacy Vocabulary here: https://w3c.github.io/dpv/dpv/
+The current implementation was tested against v0.4 of the DPV.

 ## About